prometheus-operator/runbooks/content/runbooks/kubernetes/KubeAPIDown.md

 This is a critical alert.
 The Kubernetes API is not responding.
 The cluster may partially or fully non-functional.

+Some apps will work as is but it will be not possible to control resources in the cluster.

+Services using Kubernetes API directly will probably fail to work.

 ## Diagnosis